Modified frequency modulation: Data separator

 Because the MFM system requires more accurate timing of the clock signal, it was not possible economically to build the required analog and digital components on a single integrated circuit using late 1970s technology.
 Instead, MFM drivers required the drive vendor to design their own clock recovery circuitry, a system known as the data separator.
 Data separator design was an art form of its own.

 Among the most widely used controllers of the era was the Western Digital FD1771 series.
 The original FD1771 supported FM only, but it was quickly paired with the FD1781 and FD1791 which performed MFM based on an externally provided clock signal.
 Implementing MFM support with these drivers required an external data separator.
 Rapid improvement in IC manufacturing in the late 1970s and early 1980s led to the first low-cost all-in-one MFM drivers in the early 1980s.
-The WD2791 was the first to directly support MFM using an internal analog phase locked loop, but it required a number of simple external components to implement a complete system.
+The WD2791 was the first to directly support MFM using an internal analog phase-locked loop, but it required a number of simple external components to implement a complete system.
 The WD1770 was the first to implement a complete MFM solution in a single chip.

 Overall format

 FM and MFM are used to indicate the position of individual bits in the original data, but the data does not in itself have any higher level of organization like "files".
 This is the purpose of the format of the disk.
 Disks are typically formatted into fixed-sized sectors which contain additional header information to link them back to files.

-In the IBM formats, the start of a sector's header information and the start of the data itself are indicated with special "sync mark", a pattern of 0s and 1s that cannot appear in the data itself.
+In the IBM formats, the start of a sector's header information and the start of the data itself are indicated with special "sync mark", a pattern of 0s and 1s that cannot appear in the data itself (an "illegal" encoding).
 This is accomplished by not encoding this data using the FM or MFM encoding, making it easy for the driver to spot it.
 The sync mark that is commonly used in MFM encoding is known as the "A1 sync" since the data bits form the start of the hexadecimal value A1 (10100001), but the fifth clock bit is different from the normal encoding of the A1 byte.